National Spot Exchange: 24 Defaulters and their Role

-On 4 August 2013, the FMC Chairman Mr Ramesh Abhishek had a meeting with defaulters and Brokers at Hotel Trident at BKC in Mumbai.
+On 4 August 2013, the FMC Chairman Ramesh Abhishek had a meeting with defaulters and Brokers at Hotel Trident at BKC in Mumbai.
 After the meeting, Abhishek told the media: 'There are 23 such entities who owe Rs 5,400 crores to the exchange and through exchange to the people who put money there.
 Sixteen entities came today and we had detailed discussions with them about how they are going to repay the money and the schedule, etc. And, we found that most of them were willing to repay in as little time as possible for them.'

 On 6 August 2013, the MoCA also issued a gazette notification giving omnibus powers to the FMC to take all actions necessary against all persons including defaulters, brokers, warehouses etc. for recovery.

 After the exchange closed abruptly, 24 entities collectively failed to honour their commitment, giving rise to a payment default of Rs 5,600 crore.
 The 24 entities also defaulted on their obligations after promising FMC Chairman Abhishek at the 4 August 2013 meeting that they will repay their dues in a phased manner.

 Instead of repaying the money, the defaulters diverted the proceeds of this crime into parallel businesses.

 Later, On 22 August 2014, the Bombay High Court categorically stated 'The money invested has not come to NSEL, but has gone to the borrowers. i.e. bogus sellers.
 It is the borrowers who have been benefitted by the transactions and the money of 'investors' have gone to them.
 The names of 25 different companies who are the defaulters have been mentioned in the FIR itself.
 Thus, though projected a 'scam of Rs.
 5600 crores', the ill-gotten amount has not gone to the applicant (Jignesh Shah) or for that matter, to NSEL.'

 Even the investigating agencies including the Enforcement Directorate (ED) and the Economic Offences Wing (EOW) of the Mumbai Police have traced the entire money trail of Rs.
 5,600 crore to the 24 defaulters.
 Not a single paisa has been found with NSEL, FTIL or its founder.

 On 5 August 2016, in a written reply in Lok Sabha, the then Union Minister of State in Finance, Shri Arjun Ram Meghwal also stated that 'The entire amount which is gone to the brokers and defaulters belong to the 13,000 investors.'